pingcap/tidb/docs/design/2022-06-22-foreign-key.md

 }
 ```

-Struct `FKInfo` uses for child table to record the referenced parent table.
+Struct `FKInfo` uses for the child table to record the referenced parent table.
 Struct `FKInfo` has existed for a long time, I just added some fields.
 - `Version`: uses to distinguish between old and new versions.
 The new version value is 1, the old version value is 0.

 Why `FKInfo` record the table/schema name instead of table/schema id?
-Because we may don't know the table/schema id when build `FKInfo`.
+Because we may don't know the table/schema id when building `FKInfo`.
 Here is an example:

 ```sql
 >set @@foreign_key_checks=0;